cmang/durdraw/undo.md

 ### Summarised

-✅ == involves pixel changes
-❓ == unsure

-- columns ✅
-  - deleting/adding columns ✅
-- chars/colours ✅
-  - inserting chars/colours ✅
-  - replacing colours ✅
-- backspace
-- segment ❓
-  - flipping/deleting/filling/colouring ✅
-- clear canvas ✅
-- frame ✅
-  - moving/cloning/appending/deleting ✅
-- lines ✅
-  - deleting/adding lines ✅
-- transform ❓
-  - bounce/repeat/reverse ❓

 ## Feature List

 1. pixel-level undo/redo
-    - Allow undo/redo to be applied against individual pixels rather than cycling through the undo stack across all frames
+   - Should be able to store and update pixel states, e.g. chars and colours
 2. (?) action/state-level undo/redo
     - Allow undo/redo for actions that are not pixel/char/colour changes
     - e.g. cursor position, selected area, durations/other metadata
+    - some of these may be stored in tandem with other changes, e.g. a pixel change and a cursor move
-3. Multi-pixel operations
+3. Multi-pixel (or multi-anything) operations
-    - Ensure that multi-pixel operations (e.g. flipping, colour fill) are correctly undone/redone
+    - Ensure that multi-pixel operations (e.g. flipping, colour fill) are correctly undone/redone all at once.
+    - This will probably take the form of storing `n` pixel changes in each undo/redo action

+*Misc requirements:*

 - All pixel/other state should be updated correctly from undo/redo actions
   - cursor position